Gary Miller, Gary Alikivi & Mick Tyas.

 Gary Yeah, but we were already in a contract with an independent label and couldn’t get out.

 Mick Our manager eventually dropped us, he couldn’t invest in us anymore.
-The Musicians Union eventually got us out after 3 year in all, plus we couldn’t record during that time.
+The Musicians Union eventually got us out after three years in all, plus we couldn’t record during that time.

 Gary By then we’d missed the boat.
 That was our big opportunity.
 We couldn’t get bookings at festivals because the company owner, who we took to court, blackened our name.